All articles

 How we Design with AI Without Designers or Figma

 We stopped using Figma about six months ago.
-Not because we think design tools are bad.
-We stopped because, across roughly a dozen landing page and app projects, we found ourselves spending lots of time on work that now takes significantly less.
-At Dentro, we now design with AI to build landing pages using AI tools like Cursor, and the results ship faster with fewer revision cycles than our old process delivered.
+Not because we think design tools are bad – we stopped because, across roughly a dozen landing page and app projects, we found ourselves spending time on work that now takes significantly less.

-The approach works well for zero-to-one landing pages, product pages, and marketing sites where speed matters.
-It works less well for complex design systems, brand identity work, or projects requiring deep visual consistency across dozens of touch points.
-AI of course also helps with that, but to a lesser extent than fresh landing page and product designs.
+Just one disclaimer before we start: this approach works well for zero-to-one landing pages, product pages, and marketing sites where speed matters.
+It might work a little less well for complex design systems, brand identity work, or projects requiring deep visual consistency across dozens of touchpoints.
+AI helps with those too, but to just a lesser extent.

 How AI Tools Change the Design Bottleneck

-If there's anything you take away from this article, it is this.
+So if there's anything you take away from this article, it is this:

 How We Actually Design at Dentro